 - 1. Why did this happen to me? - 2.
-Who is responsible for the trauma(s)? - 3.
-How will the trauma(s) affect me in the future? - 4.
-How has trauma affected my family? - 5.
-Since the trauma(s), my view of the world has changed in these ways: - 6.
-Since the trauma(s), my view of myself has changed in these ways: - 7.
+Who is responsible for the upsetting/confusing event(s)? - 3.
+How will the upsetting/confusing event(s) affect me in the future? - 4.
+How have the upsetting/confusing events affected my family? - 5.
+Since the event(s), my view of the world has changed in these ways: - 6.
+Since the event(s), my view of myself has changed in these ways: - 7.
 Since coming to therapy, I have learned these things about myself: - 8.
 Coming to therapy has changed me and my family in these ways: - 7.
-If I had a friend that went through a similar trauma, I would give him or her this advice: - 9.
-If my friend thought that talking about trauma would be too hard, I would tell him or her: - 10. - 11. - 12.
+If I had a friend that went through a similar upsetting/confusing event, I would give him or her this advice: - 9.
+If my friend thought that talking about the upsetting/confusing event would be too hard, I would tell him or her: - 10.